-The E2 core supports the RISC-V standard Atomic (A) extension on the Peripheral Port and internal memory regions.
+The E3 core supports the RISC-V standard Atomic (A) extension on the Peripheral Port and internal memory regions.

-The load-reserved (LR) and store-conditional (SC) instructions are not implemented and will generate an illegal instruction exception.
+The load-reserved (LR) and store-conditional (SC) instructions are special atomic instructions that are only supported in data cacheable regions.
+As the E3 core does not have a data cache, the LR and SC instructions will always generate a precise access exception.